bluesky-social/bsky-docs/docs/advanced-guides/oauth-client.md

 - including a "challenge code" derived from this value during the Authentication Request
 - verifying the value during the first token request

 The "code challenge" method used is `S256`, which is the most popular PKCE challenge method.
-OAuth libraries sometimes provide helpers for implementing the transform.
-It is a relatively simple SHA-256 hash and string encoding, and could be implemented from scratch if needed.
-The code value can be a simple randomly-generated string token, as long as it is at least 43 characters long.
+The transform involves a relatively simple SHA-256 hash and base64url string encoding.
+It can be implemented from scratch if needed, or sometimes OAuth libraries provide a helpers.
+The code value is a set of 32 to 96 random bytes, encoded in base64url (resulting in 43 or more string-encoded characters).

-For example, given a randomly generated "verifier” token: `dBjftJeZ4CVP-mB92K27uhbUJU1p1r_wW1gFWFOEjXk`
+For example, given a randomly generated "verifier" token, whose base64url representation is: `dBjftJeZ4CVP-mB92K27uhbUJU1p1r_wW1gFWFOEjXk`

 The `S256` code challenge is: `E9Melhoa2OwvFrEMTJguCHaoeK1t8URWbuGJSstw-cM`